 The company’s board members at the Annual General Meeting (AGM) decide whether to pay a dividend.
 The dividends are not paid right after the announcement.
 This is because the shares are traded throughout the year, and it would be difficult to identify who is eligible to receive dividends and who isn’t.
 The following timeline would help you understand the dividend cycle.

 Dividend Declaration Date: This is the date on which the AGM takes place, and the company’s board approves the dividend issue

 Record Date: The date the company decides to review the shareholder’s register to list all eligible shareholders for the dividend.
 Usually, the time difference between the dividend declaration date and the record date is 30 days.

-Ex-Date/Ex-Dividend date: The ex-dividend date is normally set two business days before the record date.
+Ex-Date/Ex-Dividend date: With the T+1 settlement cycle, the ex-dividend date normally is on the same day as the record date.
 Only shareholders who own the shares before the ex-dividend date are entitled to receive the dividend.
-This is because, in India, the equity settlement is on a T+2 basis.
+This is because, in India, the equity settlement is on a T+1 basis.
 So for all practical purposes, if you want to be entitled to receive a dividend, you need to ensure you buy the shares before the ex-dividend date.

 Dividend Payout Date: The date on which the dividends are paid to shareholders listed in the company register.

 Cum Dividend: The shares are said to be cum dividends till the ex-dividend date.